wp-plugins/social-media-feather/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Added option to limit automatic appending to single post/pages

 = 1.2.1 =
 * Added Pinterest as sharing and following network
 * Added ability to automatically append following buttons as well